 Bell 407 – 6 Passenger Helicopter

 Seating is typically 5 in the Main Cabin.
-3 forward facing and two flying backwards.
+3 forward-facing and two flying backward.
 There is also one passenger seat in the front.
-This is not really an ideal layout for a helicopter as one person has to sit in the middle and one will be up front on their own, albeit with the best view of all and access to the rear it does feel a bit lonely up front.
-It can be great for families as you take over the cabin and nervous a kid can ride in the middle seat between his parents.
+This is not really an ideal layout for a helicopter as one person has to sit in the middle and one will be upfront on their own, albeit with the best view of all and access to the rear, it does feel a bit lonely upfront.
+It can be great for families as you take over the cabin and a nervous child can ride in the middle seat between his parents.

 Bell 206b – 4 Passenger

-Seating in the 206b is similar but this time it loses the 2 rear facing seats.
-So it’s thee across the back and one up front.
-Again this can prove Idea and the middle seat occupant can feel short-changed but in reality, if you are a couple you will be seated together to can get close to look out of the window.
-It can also be a problem as the person riding up front can feel quite distant from the rear seat occupant.
+Seating in the 206b is similar but this time it loses the 2 rear-facing seats.
+So it’s three across the back and one up front.
+Again this can prove less than Ideal as the middle seat occupant can feel short-changed, but in reality, if you are a couple you will be seated together so you can get close to look out of the window.
+It can also be a problem as the person riding upfront can feel quite distant from the rear seat occupant.
 Most of the time the flights will be conducted in the Bell 407 however.

 Tours Available – Links and prices need updating

 Basically the same tour as the Classic Manhatten Helicopter tour from Manhatten Helicopters.

 - Price: $309 + $40 Heliport Fee

 Basically the same tour as the DeluxeManhatten Helicopter tour from Manhatten Helicopters.

 AS350 AStar – 6 Passenger Aircraft

 The Layout of the AStar is perfect for Tourist flights.
 The four across the back and two in the front is perfectly suited for even number groups.
 3 couples will always be seated together giving you lots of personal space and your own window.
 Of course, the couple that gets to ride up front has won the seating lottery but the seating is staggard so everyone gets a view out the front as well as the side window.